sholomjacks/live/README.md

-# Welcome to my padah repo
+# Make sure to ut this in a folder that has node_modules